niju646/product_ui/README.md

 - Shadow effects on product cards
 - “Add to cart” button (static placeholder)
 - Responsive and clean UI
+- ✅ Login & Signup using a backend API (with Dio)
+- 🔐 Securely stores auth token, email, and username using `flutter_secure_storage`
+- 🏠 Home screen with products (fetched via API)
+- 🛒 Add to Cart & Favorite products
+- ❤️ Favorites page
+- 👤 Profile screen that displays saved user details
+- 🔁 Auto-login if token exists (no need to login every time)
+- 🚪 Logout functionality
+- 🧭 Navigation using `go_router`
+- 🌐 API integration using Dio

 ## 🖼️ Screens